 What does the study involve?

-Out of 90 patients recruited to the study, thirty patients will receive the internet intervention with telephone physiotherapist support, 30 patients will receive the internet intervention without support and 30 patients will receive usual care from their GP.
-All patients will be followed up after 6 months.
-We will assess factors including recruitment rates, the extent of patient interaction with the intervention and monitoring patient dropout.
-We will conduct interviews with GPs, patients completing the intervention, and physiotherapists giving the telephone support.
+Participants are randomly allocated to one of three groups.
+The first group receives the internet intervention with telephone physiotherapist support, the second group receives the internet intervention without support, and the third group receives usual care from their GP.
+All patients are followed up after 3 months.
+Factors including recruitment rates, the extent of patient interaction with the intervention and patient dropout are assessed.
+Interviews are conducted with GPs, patients completing the intervention, and physiotherapists giving the telephone support.

 What are the possible benefits and risks of participating?

-Using the internet will allow patients immediate access to tailored information in their own homes.
-Our multidisciplinary team of general practitioners and specialists will work collaboratively with patients to develop and amend existing high quality educational materials, making them suitable for delivery in an interactive internet format.
-There are no risks associated with participation in the trial.
+Using the internet allows patients immediate access to tailored information in their own homes.
+The multidisciplinary team of general practitioners and specialists works collaboratively with patients to develop and amend existing high quality educational materials, making them suitable for delivery in an interactive internet format.
+There are no risks associated with participation in the study.

 Where is the study run from?

 The study is run from various GP surgeries around Hampshire and Wiltshire ares of the UK.